 List words that readers might use in a search to find your content, but do not add words already found in the title of your abstract.

-Separate each keyword with a comma (not a semicolon).
+Separate each keyword with a comma (not a semicolon) and space.

 Only capitalize proper nouns; do not capitalize the first keyword unnecessarily.

 References, figures, supplementary materials

 You may add references, figures, tables and upload supplementary materials associated with the abstract.
 None of these are required.
 Create these resources first from the end of the left menu, before linking them to the appropriate text in your abstract.

 Hosting institution to acknowledge supporters or institutions that you wish to thank or acknowledge for their contribution to the underlying research or support of your abstract.
 Be sure to solicit any additional acknowledgements from your co-authors.
 Keep in mind that the version you submit to the journal will be published as is and the workflow does NOT include an exchange of proofs with those acknowledged.